csu1222/csu1222/README.md

 - 👋 Hi, I’m @csu1222
-- 👀 I’m interested in programming learning, game
+- 👀 I’m interested in programming learning
 - 🌱 I’m currently learning javascript, node.js
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...